Adamstown in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Green Corn March

 The landscape today is much the same as it was when the Confederates marched by.
 Gen. Thomas J. “Stonewall” Jackson camped with his men near this spot at Three Springs.
 Benjamin Moffet, from a farm near the camp, presented Jackson with a riding horse.
 According to Henry Kyd Douglas, after mounting the horse, Jackson “touched her with a spur, and then with distended nostrils and flashing eyes she rose on her hind feet into the air and went backward, horse and rider, to the ground.
 The General was stunned, bruised and injured in the back. ...
-Now [Gen. Robert E.] Lee [whom had injured his hands and could
+Now [Gen. Robert E.] Lee [who had injured his hands

 (Sidebar): This fertile land was the first in Maryland to be planted primarily in wheat and corn instead of tobacco.
 Most of the land here belonged to descendants of Charles Carroll of Carrollton (1737-1832), the last living signer of the Declaration of Independence, in an estate called Carrollton Manor that included more than 17,000 acres and was worked by more than 500 slaves.
 On the western side of the road, as you proceed up the turnpike toward Buckeystown, you can see some of the old houses of large estates owned by prominent Maryland families.